Report a lost or found dog

 Dogs with collars, tags and/or microchips

 If we find your dog as a stray we will try to contact you and return your dog to you, although we are not obliged by law to do so.
-The fee for doing this is £75 per dog.
+The fee for doing this is £136.60 per dog.
+This comprises £111.60 (inclusive of VAT) dog warden fee and £25 (non-vatable) government levy.

 If your dog has been found stray more than once, it may be removed straight to the kennels.